MilanoVGC/OTSRenderer/README.md

 ### TO-DO
 - Add a column for english display name on Pokémon CSV (current one used is the "stream name" one)
-- Add new features support to the console version (OTSRendererConsoleVcl)
-- Refactor the console version to work with a config file instead of list of arguments (there are too many now to be managed only by command line)
 - Add support for macOS and Linux

 ### Contacts